Sleep Apnea Diagnosis and Solutions

 Sleep apnea is a sleep disorder in which you have periods of interrupted breathing during your sleep.
 The National Institute of Neurological Disorders and Stroke (NINDS) explains that you may stop breathing for 10 seconds or longer several times in a night.

 The most common type of sleep apnea is obstructive sleep apnea (OSA).
-It is the result of your airway being blocked when the tissue at the back of your throat relaxes.
-Sleep apnea can also result from trouble with your brain’s breathing signals.
-This kind of sleep apnea is called central sleep apnea (CSA).
+It is the result of the airway being blocked when the tissue at the back of the throat relaxes.
+It can also result from trouble with your brain’s breathing signals.
+This type of sleep apnea is called central sleep apnea (CSA).

 Although sleep apnea is the cessation of breathing during the night, those periods probably will not alert you that you have sleep apnea.
 Instead, the symptoms that you are likely to notice are the symptoms of sleep deprivation.